Roblox/roact/docs/guide/elements.md

 })

--- Update our hierarchy to match those elements. myHandle = Roact.reconcile(myHandle, myNewElement)
+-- Update our hierarchy to match those elements. myHandle = Roact.update(myHandle, myNewElement)
 ```

 !!! info
-	Most projects using UI don't use `Roact.reconcile` and instead change UI using state and lifecycle events, which will be introduced in the next section.
+	Most projects using UI don't use `Roact.update` and instead change UI using state and lifecycle events, which will be introduced in the next section.

-	`Roact.reconcile` is mostly useful to embed Roact components into existing, non-Roact projects, and for introducing Roact!
+	`Roact.update` is mostly useful to embed Roact components into existing, non-Roact projects, and for introducing Roact!

 Unlike many other UI systems, Roact doesn't let you directly set values on UI objects.
 Instead, describe what your UI should look like in the form of elements and Roact will handle changing the underlying Roblox Instances.